 Statistics about the server's load will be derived from collected data.
 These statistics are anonymous.
 No information about single persons can be obtained from them.

 Two persons have access to the stored data: David and Mati.

 Austria currently has no data retention laws.
 It would be illegal for us to retain data longer then directly necessary for running this service.
 In Austria, a public court can order us to cooperate with law enforcement agencies to help with a criminal investigation.
 Such an order is only possible if the supposed criminal offense is punishable by at least a year in prison.
 An order is always only valid for a single accounts and must have a fixed time limit.
 Cooperation usually means that we have to hand over any stored data as well as start logging the connection (including all messages henceforth send from and to the user) and hand over this data as well.
 In case of such an order, we are

 - legally forced to cooperate with law enforcement and provide all information requested by the court order.

 - legally barred from informing the person under surveillance.

 This of course means that in case of such an order, we will comply, even if we don't like it.
 None of us is willing to go to prison for an anonymous account.
 You are of course, regardless of any legal situation, advised to use either OTR, GPG or any other technology for end-to-end encryption.
 Surveillance orders are fortunately not very numerous:

-The data of the jabber-server is backuped hourly to a remote location.
-The data is GPG-encrypted before it is send over the wire, therefore, only Robert, Mati and David can decrypt the backups, even if the backup-server is compromised.
+The data of the jabber-server is backed up hourly to a remote location.
+The data is encrypted using GPG before it is sent over the wire, therefore, only Mati and David can decrypt the backups, even if the backup-server is compromised.
 The hourly backups are stored for 3 days, daily backups are kept for an additional 4 days.